camillethuyentruong/protocols/CTAB.md

 > CTAB keeps well at room temperature for several weeks/months

-> Although more DNA is retrived from fresh material, it works for dried material too
+> Using fresh material is ideal but it works for dried material too

-- Back to the lab, break down material inside the tube with a sterile pestle and incubate at 65ºC for >30 min; vortex sample every 10 min.
+- Back to the lab, break down material inside the tube with a sterile pestle while incubating at 65ºC for >30 min; vortex sample every 10 min.

-> 2 µl β-mercaptoethanol can be added at this step to reduce polyphenol contaminations in genomic DNA
+> Optional: 2 µl β-mercaptoethanol can be added at this step to reduce polyphenol contaminations in genomic DNA

 - Add 500 µl *isoamyl-chloroform* [1:24]; vortex and centrifuge at max speed (>13,000 rpm) for 20 min.